nashid/code_research/SourceCode/Readme.md

 # Create Training/Dev/Test Data from Tokens
 npm run data
-Can set duplicated_allowed to filter training data for duplicate patterns
+Can set duplicated_allowed to filter training data for duplicate patterns (do not set this for real data only for generation of mutations)

 # Generate Vocabulary from Training Data
 python commonvocab.py [vocab-size]